tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Like I said, a smart cookie.

-He’s finally piecing it together, recognizing the nightmare unfolding before him.
-Only I can’t risk any miscommunication here.
+He’s finally pieced it together, recognizing the nightmare unfolding before him.
+Only I can’t risk any miscommunication.
 Not while midnight is just an hour away — and Zipperjaw with it.

 I press my finger against his jugular.
 Not hard.
 Just hard enough that he stops fighting and starts cooperating.

 “You get it now, don't you?”

 He's shaking like cornered livestock.
 His eyes dart to the clock on the wall: 11:12 PM.

-“It's you,” I say quietly, my face inches from his ear.
-“Right now, nobody in the entire world is more important to me than you are.”
+“It's you,” I say quietly, inches from his ear.
+“Right now, nobody in the entire world is more important to me than you are, Jonah.”

 He tenses.
 It’s all crashing down on him now — the horror of what he’s done — of what I’ve done *to* him.

-But it wasn’t personal.
+It wasn’t personal.

-Honest.

-It’s just that I needed him motivated.
+It’s just that I need him motivated.
 Focused.
-I needed a surefire way to push him past his trauma and get to the core of his experience.
-That meant he had to have some skin in the game.
+I need a surefire way to push him past his trauma and get to the core of his experience.
+That means he has to have some skin in the game.

-“You asshole,” Jonah snarls, voice dripping with disbelief.
+“You asshole,” he spits, voice dripping with betrayal.
 “You *used* me.”

-“Consider it an occupational hazard.”

 I reach for my clipboard, slip my pen from my pocket.

-“People are dying in this town, Jonah.
+“Didn't have much choice—people are dying in this town.
 They're killing their loved ones.
-Carving off their faces.
+Carving off faces.
 Just the same way my sister did.
-And I have to know why.
+And I have to know why, Jonah.
 I have to know why Zipperjaw does these awful things.”

 He recoils, disgusted.
 “You actually think your sister would be okay with this?
-Sacrificing some teenager to satisfy your revenge fantasy?”
+Sacrificing some traumatized *teenager* just to satisfy your stupid revenge fantasy?”

-He's staring daggers at me, the sort I probably deserve.
-A kid like him, he's got dreams.
-A whole life ahead of him, and not the bad kind either.

-But so did my sister.

-Adelaide never deserved her nightmare.

-“My sister's dead,” I tell him, pushing her memory from my mind.
+My eye twitches.

+Adelaide.

+She wouldn't think this was stupid.
+She'd be proud of her big brother…

+*Wouldn't she?*

+I shake my head, forcing her memory back into its grave.
+“My sister's dead,” I grunt.
 “This isn't about what she would want.
 It's about what I *need*.
-It's about making Zipperjaw pay for what it took from me.”
+It's about making Zipperjaw pay for what it took.”

-"You're deranged..."
+"You're deranged,” he mutters.
+“An absolute lunatic.”

+"Maybe.
+But you know as well as I do what happens at midnight.”
 My pen clicks.
 Stabs the clipboard like a knife.

-"Maybe.
-But you know as well as I do what happens at midnight.
-So I'd start talking—or pretty soon you won't have a face to talk with."
+“So I'd start talking—or pretty soon you won't have a face to talk with."

 [MORE](https://www.reddit.com/r/TalesFromTheCryptid/comments/jba8ww/story_master_list/)